basuabhirup/secret-app/README.md

 ```
 <br />

-### 2. Experimented with 6 different levels of security:
+### 2. Experiment with 6 different levels of security:

-#### Level 1 Security: Login with registered Username and Password
+### Level 1 Security: Login with registered Username and Password
 * Handled the HTTP `POST` requests made on the `/register` route, so that it creates a new user document in the database to store their emails and passwords:
 ```javascript
 app.post('/register', (req, res) => {